Kolchak: The Night Stalker: 2005 television series

 Although Rice retains the rights to written Kolchak works, and Universal Studios owns the rights to the TV series, ABC maintained dramatic rights to the character and ownership of the two TV movies.
 The network began airing a new Night Stalker series on September 29, 2005, with the character Carl Kolchak portrayed by Stuart Townsend.
 On November 14, 2005, ABC and creator Frank Spotnitz announced that the new series was being cancelled due to low ratings.
-The complete 2005 series is available on DVD.
+The complete 2005 series was released on DVD.

-In a nod to the original series, the pilot episode has a brief shot from the original TV series of Darren McGavin in the INS newsroom, as the new Kolchak (Townsend) is walking through it.
-Inserted digitally, McGavin is dressed in the same frumpy clothes he wore as Kolchak in the original series and smiles knowingly while touching his hat.
-The satchel in which Kolchak carried wooden stakes and a cross to battle Skorzeny is shown.
+In a nod to the original series, the pilot episode has a brief shot of Darren McGavin lifted from the first TV movie, as the new Kolchak is walking through the Los Angeles Beacon newsroom.
 In another shot, when fellow reporter Perri Reed (Gabrielle Union) is searching through Kolchak's room, the hat McGavin wore in the original series is seen hanging on a coat rack.
 Other character names from the TV movies are referenced in various episodes, and one episode ("Timeless") recycled much of the plot of the TV movie The Night Strangler.
 In the 1970s, the Kolchak character was often seen in his yellow 1966 Ford Mustang convertible, while the new series' Kolchak drives an orange Mustang from 2005.
+The Beacon's owner, the Crossbinder Corporation, was named after Llewllyn Crossbinder, the publisher in The Night Strangler.